Inbibo/adonisfx_docs/docs/faq.md

 You will need to configure and activate the licensing server, make sure that client machines have access to it.

 ## Can I move the license server to a different machine?
 Yes.
 This process requires you to deactivate it and then activate it on the new machine.
-For more information visit the [licensing](licensing.md#licensing) page or contact support.
+For more information visit the [licensing](licensing.md#activate-server) page or contact support.

 ## How can I change the port number of my licensing server?
 Change the server `port` number in the `TurboFloatServer-config.xml` before running the server.

 ## I want to know more about how leases are dropped, how can I see the notifications in my server?
 You can find and modify when leases are dropped inside of the `TurboFloatServer-config.xml` file.
 In there you can also specify where to store the log file and with which verbosity it will write to it.
-For more information visit the [licensing](licensing.md#licensing) page or [https://wyday.com/limelm/help/turbofloat-server/](https://wyday.com/limelm/help/turbofloat-server/).
+For more information visit the [licensing](licensing.md#install-server) page or visit [this link](https://wyday.com/limelm/help/turbofloat-server/).

 ## I can't connect to my licensing server for floating licensing.
 What should I do?
 Make sure that your firewall configuration allows the connection and try using the `ping` command to check the connectivity.
 If the connection is valid but AdonisFX can't load, please contact support.